yanil3500/swift-3-workshop/README.md

 Your `TodoList` class should now look like this:
 ![Imgur](http://i.imgur.com/TJvuCpb.png)

+This completes the building of our model.
+We will continue adding some additional functionality in the next lab.

 ##UIView
 > The UIView class defines a rectangular area on the screen and the interfaces for managing the content in that area.